The electric guitar has been used in blues music since the 1940s.

 So, Which Should I Choose?

-If you’re after a more heavy-sounding guitar, to play rock blues that kicks ass, the Epiphone Les Paul Standard PlusTop PRO might be more suited to your requirements.
+If you’re after a more heavy-sounding guitar, to play rock blues that kicks ass, the Epiphone Les Paul Standard PlusTop PRO is another fine choice.